Catherine of York: Last years and death

 Catherine maintained good relations with the royal couple: it is known that in 1524 the princess sent them £20 as a gift.
-She regularly gave gifts to her son, in particular, for the birth of her grandson Edward, she sent Henry £200 pounds and gave another £40 to the messenger who announced her the birth.
+She regularly gave gifts to her son, in particular, for the birth of her grandson Edward, she sent Henry £200 and gave another £40 to the messenger who announced her the birth.
 Historical documents describe the princess as a very kind person: she never quarreled with her neighbors if they happened to shoot game in her possessions, and did not severely punish the poor if they decided to eat strawberries or a rabbit on her land; in addition, she regularly distributed generous alms.
 In the spring of 1524, Catherine fell ill.
 Two doctors were called to her bedside; she sent orders to her domain, probably in case of her death, which may indicate the seriousness of the disease.
 In nearby churches they prayed for Catherine's health.
 On 2 May 1527, Catherine made a will in which for the most part she took care of her soul: she ordered the payment of £21 a year for an unlimited period to three priests who were to say mass daily in St. Peter's Church in Tiverton in the presence of three poor men, who also received payouts once a week.
-Catherine died on 15 November 1527 at Tiverton Castle at the age of about forty-nine years and was buried on 2 December with a magnificent ceremony in the local church of St Peter's Church.
+Catherine died on 15 November 1527 at Tiverton Castle at the age of about 49 years and was buried on 2 December with a magnificent ceremony in the local church of St Peter's Church.
 By her order, all servants were to attend the funeral in black robes and receive an annual salary.
 Also present at the funeral were the abbots of Ford, Montecut and Torre; the sermon was read by a canon of Exeter Cathedral.
-8,000 poor people were given money to pray for the soul of Catherine.
+Eight thousand poor people were given money to pray for the soul of Catherine.

 On the grave of the princess, by order of her son, a horizontal effigy was installed.
 During the English Reformation, the chapel in which Catherine was buried was destroyed by Protestants.
 Subsequently, a burial was discovered that contained the remains of several people, so it was not possible to determine which of them belonged to the last princess from the House of York.